 Patients , women in particular, often ask whether they should take calcium supplements.
 Most people who have an adequate dietary intake of calcium and Vitamin D do not need supplements, although adequate Vitamin D intake may be difficult with diet alone.
+Good sources of dietary calcium include most dairy products, tofu, and dark greens, especially spinach.
 We frequently test patients' blood for Vitamin D levels, particularly older men and women.
 Daily dietary intake should be 1000-1200 mg/day for calcium and 600-800 u/day for Vitamin D. Good sources of Vitamin D include milk and fish, especially salmon, tuna and sardines.
-Some studies have found a lower risk spinal and hip fractures in postmenopausal women who took extra calcium and Vitamin D. The benefit is most marked in women older than 65, and those in institutions such as nursing homes.
+Some studies have found a lower risk of spinal and hip fractures in postmenopausal women who took extra calcium and Vitamin D. The benefit is most marked in women older than 65, and those in institutions such as nursing homes.
 Many supplements combine the calcium and the vitamin.
 Popular brands include Oscal, Citracal, Caltrate, and Viactiv.
 Calcium citrate (such as Citracal) may be taken on an empty stomach.
 The daily dose should be split between lunch and dinner if taken with food.
 Another group of patients who need additional calcium are those taking long-term PPI drugs, such as Prilosec and Prevacid, as these can sometimes cause mild bone loss over time.

 Another related topic: Most men over 60 should now be screened for osteoporosis with a bone density test done by a radiologist, similar to what we do in postmenopausal women.